 But still, based on our findings, there could be a few advantages in selling your products with Squarespace, as we’ll see in the video below.

-Squarespace pricing:
+Squarespace Pricing:

-- Business: $23 for small stores and a 3% fee per transaction
+For small stores and a 3% fee per transaction

-- Online Store Basic: $27 no transaction fees
+• Online Store Basic: $27

-- Online Store Advanced: $49 with advanced ecommerce features like real-time carrier shipping
+With advanced ecommerce features like real-time carrier shipping

 Why choose Squarespace over Shopify?